-- changes in economic, political, social and market conditions and the impact of these changes on trading volumes; - our failure to compete successfully; - our failure to adapt our business effectively to keep pace with industry changes; - consolidation and concentration in the financial services industry; - our dependence on dealer clients; - design defects, errors, failures or delays with our platforms or solutions; - our dependence on third parties for certain market data and certain key functions; - · our inability to achieve our environmental, social and governance goals; - our ability to implement our business strategies profitably; - our ability to successfully integrate any acquisition or to realize benefits from any strategic alliances, partnerships or joint ventures; - · our inability to maintain and grow the capacity of our trading platforms, systems and infrastructure; - systems failures, interruptions, delays in services, cybersecurity incidents, catastrophic events and any resulting interruptions; - inadequate protection of our intellectual property; - · extensive regulation of our industry; - our ability to retain the services of our senior management team; - limitations on operating our business and incurring additional indebtedness as a result of covenant restrictions under our \$500.0 million senior secured revolving credit facility (the "Revolving Credit Facility") with Citibank, N.A., as administrative agent and collateral agent, and the other lenders party thereto; - our dependence on distributions from TWM LLC to fund our expected dividend payments and to pay our taxes and expenses, including payments under the tax receivable agreement (the "Tax Receivable Agreement") entered into in connection with the IPO;
+- changes in economic, political, social and market conditions and the impact of these changes on trading volumes; - our failure to compete successfully; - our failure to adapt our business effectively to keep pace with industry changes; - · consolidation and concentration in the financial services industry; - our dependence on dealer clients; - · design defects, errors, failures or delays with our platforms or solutions; - our dependence on third parties for certain market data and certain key functions; - our inability to achieve our environmental, social and governance goals; - our ability to implement our business strategies profitably; - our ability to successfully integrate any acquisition or to realize benefits from any strategic alliances, partnerships or joint ventures; - our inability to maintain and grow the capacity of our trading platforms, systems and infrastructure; - systems failures, interruptions, delays in services, cybersecurity incidents, catastrophic events and any resulting interruptions; - inadequate protection of our intellectual property; - extensive regulation of our industry; - our ability to retain the services of our senior management team; - limitations on operating our business and incurring additional indebtedness as a result of covenant restrictions under our \$500.0 million senior unsecured revolving credit facility (the "2023 Revolving Credit Facility") with Citibank, N.A., as administrative agent, and the other lenders party thereto; - our dependence on distributions from TWM LLC to fund our expected dividend payments and to pay our taxes and expenses, including payments under the tax receivable agreement (the "Tax Receivable Agreement") entered into in connection with the IPO;

-- our ability to realize any benefit from our organizational structure; - · Refinitiv's, and indirectly LSEG's, control of us and our status as a controlled company; and - other risks and uncertainties, including those listed under Part I, Item 1A.
-"Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2022 (the "2022 Form 10-K"), filed with the Securities and Exchange Commission ("SEC") and in other filings we may make from time to time with the SEC.
+- our ability to realize any benefit from our organizational structure; - Refinitiv's, and indirectly LSEG's, control of us and our status as a controlled company; and - other risks and uncertainties, including those listed under Part I, Item 1A.
+"Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2023 (the "2023 Form 10-K"), filed with the SEC and in other filings we may make from time to time with the SEC.

 Given these risks and uncertainties, you are cautioned not to place undue reliance on such forward-looking statements.
-The forward-looking statements contained in this Quarterly Report on Form 10-Q are not guarantees of future performance and our actual results of operations, financial condition or liquidity, and the development of the industry and markets in which we operate, may differ materially from the forward-looking statements contained in this Quarterly Report on Form 10-Q. In addition, even if our results of operations, financial condition or liquidity, and events in the industry and markets in which we operate, are consistent with the forward-looking statements contained in this Quarterly Report on Form 10-Q, they may not be predictive of results or developments in future periods.
+The forward-looking statements contained in this Quarterly Report on Form 10-Q are not guarantees of future events or performance and future events, our actual results of operations, financial condition or liquidity, and the development of the industry and markets in which we operate, may differ materially from the forward-looking statements contained in this Quarterly Report on Form 10-Q. In addition, even if future events, our results of operations, financial condition or liquidity, and we operate, are consistent with the forward-looking statements contained in this Quarterly Report on Form 10-Q. In addition, even if future events, our results of operations, financial condition or liquidity, and events in the industry and markets in which we operate, are consistent with the forward-looking statements contained in this Quarterly Report on Form 10-Q, they may not be predictive of events, results or developments in future periods.